 Students select from the Concentrations listed on the following pages.

-GENETIC COUNSELING
+GENETIC COUNSELING (MGC)

 Program Information

 This Master's degree program is a unique combination of public health, medical genetics/genomics and clinical training in patient centered medicine that provides the technology and counseling training to compete in the rapidly emerging fields of precision medicine.